glpda/chartable/README.md

 🎒 Character table (cartable = schoolbag in French)

-An application to explore the Unicode database
+An application to explore the Unicode database.

 Features: ...